Section 1 Definitions

 6. In order to exercise his/her rights, the User should contact the Provider.

 7. If the User finds that his data is being processed unlawfully, the User may submit a complaint to the supervisory authority.

 Section 5 Final provisions

 1. The Provider reserves the right to change these Terms and Conditions only for substantial reasons.
-A substantial reason is understood as a necessary change in the Terms and Conditions due to: the User Account service modernisation or amendments in the provisions of law applicable to the Provider’s service.
+A substantial reason is understood as a necessary change in the Terms and Conditions due to the User Account service modernization or amendments in the provisions of law applicable to the Provider’s service.